 Pneumatic caisson, as the name implies, allows air to prevent water from entering the chamber and thus provides a dry atmosphere for working.

-Open caissons which are also known as Well foundations could be categorized into the following 7 types as per their shape.
+Open caissons also known as Well foundations could be categorized into the following 7 types as per their shape.

 A structure designer could select the shape of open caisson foundation based on the size of piers, the cost, and the care of construction.